What international destinations are reopening to tourists?

 The country has established new guidelines for its hotels and resorts, such as temperature controls at the entrances and at least 12 hours of room ventilation after departure.
 Guests should wear face masks and maintain social distance.

-Meanwhile, restrictions on intercity travel have been lifted, while restaurants, cafes, parks, and sports facilities can reopen starting June 1, along with beaches and museums.
+Meanwhile, restrictions on intercity travel have been lifted, while restaurants, cafes, parks and sports facilities can be reopened starting June 1, along with beaches and museums.

 Italy